LambdaHack/LambdaHack/README.md

-LambdaHack is a Haskell[1] game engine library for roguelike[2] games of arbitrary theme, size and complexity, packaged together with a little example dungeon crawler.
+LambdaHack is a Haskell[1] game engine library for roguelike[2] games of arbitrary theme, size and complexity, packaged together with a little sample dungeon crawler.
 Try out the browser version of the LambdaHack sample game [here](https://lambdahack.github.io)!